UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 An approved purchase order must be in place PRIOR to committing University funds.
 NOTE: A purchase requisition is not a purchase order and the number must not be used to commit the University.

 Low-Value Purchase Authorization may be delegated by the Chief Procurement Officer, Procurement Services to individuals in operating units outside Procurement Services.
 Authorizations are approved in KFS.
 The unit must maintain a separation of duties between the purchasing function and bookkeeping function in accordance with BUS-43.

 Low-Value Purchase Authorization allows employees to purchase items as indicated on the Purchasing Methods Guide.

 A purchase request should not be initiated by a department unless funds are available and approved to cover the costs.
 (See UC Business and Finance Bulletin BUS-43, Section V, Part 1.)

 A lease purchase may be based on future income streams as defined by the requesting department.
-Dollar amounts over $50,000 will need the approval of UCI Real Estate Services and Strategies and the Office of the President.
+Dollar amounts over $50,000 will need the approval of UCI Real Estate Services and the Office of the President.
 (See UC Business and Finance Bulletin BUS-43, Section III, Part 4.)